OpenMDAO/dymos/joss/paper.md

 Hence, they frame every optimization problem as if it was a pure optimal-control problem.
 This poses large challenges when expanding to co-design type problems, which often do not fit well within the pure optimal-control paradigm.

-Dymos provides a set of unique capabilities that make co-design possible via efficient gradient based optimization methods.
+Dymos provides a set of unique capabilities that make co-design possible via efficient gradient-based optimization methods.
 It provides differentiated time-integration schemes that can generate transient models from user provided ODEs, along with APIs that enable users to couple the these transient models with other models to form the co-design system while carrying the differentiation through that coupling.
 It also supports efficient differentiation of complex ODE's that include implicit relationships, such as differential algebraic equations.